Columbus Annulment Lawyer

 - A spouse committed fraud in order to enter into the marriage by any other means

-Our Columbus Family Law Attorneys Can Help File Your Time-Sensitive Petition
+Our Team Can Help File Your Time-Sensitive Petition

 In Ohio, you have two years from the date of the marriage to file for an annulment.
-Because this is a very narrow window of time, it is important to act quickly if you wish your petition to have the highest chance of success.
-Our team works quickly and efficiently to submit the appropriate paperwork, ensuring that your case has adequate information to give your application the best chance at success.
+Due to the narrow window of time, it is important to act quickly for your petition to have the highest chance of success.
+Our annulment lawyers in Columbus work quickly and efficiently to submit the appropriate paperwork, ensuring that your case has adequate information to give your application the best chance at success.

-Contact our firm for more information regarding your specific situation and whether annulment is an option.
+Contact our firm today at (614) 344-4311 for more information regarding your specific situation and whether or not an annulment is an option.
+We have handled a countless number of cases similar to yours.